Sarah Susannah Willie-LeBreton

 Member, American Sociological Association Departmental Resources Group -- External Reviewer of Sociology Departments and Programs and Africana/Black Studies Programs.

-Transforming the Academy: Faculty Perspectives on Diversity and Pedagogy, Rutgers University Press, 2016
+Transforming the Academy: Faculty Perspectives on Diversity and Pedagogy, Editor and Contributor, Rutgers University Press, 2016

 2015 Op-Ed Essay “Why Rachel Dolezal is still welcome among blacks,” Philadelphia Inquirer, June 16. http://www.philly.com/philly/blogs/thinktank/Among-blacks-former-NAACP-l...

 2012 Op-Ed Essay “Talking Through Complexities [of sexual abuse]”, Philadelphia Inquirer, Sunday, June 24, p.
 C4.

 Acting Black: College, Identity, and the Performance of Race, Sole Author, Routledge Press, 2003.

 2005 "Beverly McIver's Canvas," Contexts, a journal of the American Sociological Society, Fall.